Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 At the same time, most people had their first interaction with crypto during its orgiastic adolescence.
 It's not a great look.
 But this has been true for every technological revolution of the last 250 years.
 In that regard, crypto is in good company.

 I was too young to appreciate the dot com bubble when it happened.
 It's strange to say, but I'm glad to have witnessed a speculative bubble from up close.
 I've now got war stories to share with future generations.
-It was a wild time, when anyone in the world could launch a coin and raise millions of dollars.
+It was a wild time, when anyone in the world could launch a coin and raise tens of millions of dollars to build a network that no one could control.
 I don't think we'll see anything like that again for a long time.

 So what happens now?

 If you believe that crypto has the stuff of a technological revolution, then as Perez puts it, the collapse will pave the way for a more fruitful deployment phase.
-I think it's coming.
+At the end of the day, I'm an optimist about technology.
+So it won't surprise you that I think this deployment phase is coming.
 But it will be slow, unglamorous, and probably won't make for nearly as entertaining of headlines.

 Oh well.